 In fact, the act of warning others is actually a demonstration of familial love and care for our neighbor.
 If we know that a particular action or practice is harmful, then the most unloving thing that we could do is to fail to warn others about it.

-Here are 10 warnings from the Bible that we should heed and share with others:
+Here are 10 Biblical warnings that we should heed and share with others:

 1. Never Be Lazy

 While God justifies sinners by faith in Christ and not by works of the law, a saving faith is always an active faith.
 Laziness has no place in the Christian life.
 In Romans 12:11, Paul instructs the church in Rome to not allow their zeal to be without action.
 Zeal without action defames the glory of Christ and accomplishes nothing.
 To this end, we must be mindful not to be lazy in our love for and service to Christ and others.

 If there was a road in your town that regularly caused people to drive off of a cliff, warning signs would be posted everywhere.
 In the same way, Proverbs 5 warns people of the danger associated with sexual temptation.
 The road of sexual temptation should not be trifled with or walked down by anyone.
 As the father says to the son in Proverbs 5:5, the words of adulterous seduction always “lead down to death.”
 We must avoid such sexual temptation lest we lose ourselves and “die because of lack of discipline” (Proverbs 5:23).

 Not only should sexual temptation be avoided at all cost, but we should all repent of the sins that we have committed.
 While temptation is not necessarily a sin, once we have transgressed against God’s command, we have sinned and are in need of repentance.
 Repentance is the act of turning away from sin toward God for forgiveness and strength for righteous living.
 Jesus calls everyone to repent of their sins (Mark 1:15), warning us that failure to repent will result in righteous judgment.